verveschool/versel/content/book/chapters/the-first-90-seconds.md

 Notice what this does.

 You do not call it a cold call.
 You do not remind them that they do not know you.
 You assume context.
 You sound like someone continuing a process they started.
+That feels normal in India.

-You are still setting the frame that this is a consultation, asking for permission to question them, and showing you are fine if it is not a fit.
+You are still doing three things.

+Setting the frame that this is a consultation.

+Asking for permission to question them.

+Showing you are fine if it is not a fit.

 After the frame, you ask your first question.

-"So what has been going on with [the thing they are dealing with]?" or "What is your biggest headache with [the area you solve for]?"
+"So what's been going on with [the thing they're dealing with]?"
+Or "What's your biggest headache with [the area you solve for]?"

 Be specific.
 A vague question gets a vague answer.

 When they answer, you listen.
 You do not interrupt.
 You do not plan your next pitch.
 You sincerely listen.

 Since they cannot see you nodding, use sounds to show you are tracking.
 "Hmm."
 "Mhmm."
 "Got it."
 "Okay."
 These small acknowledgments tell them you are present.

 This is where personal certainty starts to form.
 They can feel whether you are taking in what they are saying or waiting for your turn to talk.

 After they answer, you validate.
-"That sounds frustrating" or "Yes, that is a problem I see a lot."
+"That sounds frustrating" or "Yes, that's a problem I see a lot."

 Then you ask a follow up.
-"What has that been costing you?" or "What have you tried so far to fix it?"
+"What's that been costing you?" or "What have you tried so far to fix it?"

 By the end of 90 seconds, you need to know three things.

 First.
 Do they have a problem you can solve?
 Second.
 Are they someone you want to work with?
 Third.
 What do they care about underneath the surface?

 The opening is not about impressing.
-It is about setting a frame where an honest conversation can happen.
+It's about setting a frame where an honest conversation can happen.